Follow my blog with Bloglovin

 Mary Poppins is a childhood favorite of mine.
 While I would’ve loved to dress Miss Emma as the beloved nanny, she is not that familiar with the character, plus it would’ve required a lot of digging in closets and drawers and yes, shopping!

-Find the entire collection here
+Find the entire Mary Poppins collection here.

-Find the DVD movie here
+Find the Mary Poppins movie here.

 Professor Trelawney from the Harry Potter Series

 Odd, colorful and often mocked Professor Trelawney.
 This costume idea is super neat!
 I am sure I could’ve found plenty of colorful items to complete the look, but I don’t think Little E would’ve been thrilled so I didn’t bother haha.

 Find the entire Harry Potter book collection here.